shafeeq/Sudoku/README.md

 I hope I nailed it enough for a basic backtracker.

-The hardest sudoku mentioned in the wikipedia article (and given as sample-puzzle-2-hard in repo) was solved in 1minutea and 12seconds using a Pentium 4 CPU 2.66GHz processor and in 45 seconds using a core i3 2.4Ghz processor.
+The hardest sudoku mentioned in the wikipedia article (and given as sample-puzzle-2-hard in repo) was solved in 1 minute and 12 seconds using a Pentium 4 2.66GHz processor and in 45 seconds using a core i3 2.4GHz processor.